Gagandeep39/vue-routing-demo/README.md

 - We can use `pages` directoy to store components that are loaded using routing
 - Non routing related components can be stored in `components`
+- All routing code can be stored in `router.js`

 ## Hints